 Whose fault is the expired?

-I spoke to Carla, Ronnie’s mom, who now lives in Fargo, North Dakota.
+I spoke to Carla, Ronnie’s mom, who moved away from Florida.
 Her husband Junior identified the body, too decomposed for her to see.

 “It don’t make sense, Richard,” she said.
 “They told me it looked like an accidental drowning, but his car was three or four miles away.
 He never used any drugs.
 There was a security camera on all the time at this manmade lake.
 The water never went up past my calf.
 It was only a foot or so deep.
 It don’t make sense and they won’t tell me more about it.”